-Explained: Supreme Court constitution bench verdict on sub-classification in SC/ST reservations
+Explained: Supreme Court Constitution bench verdict on sub-classification in SC/ST reservations

 Sub-classification permissible

-On Thursday, both Chandrachud and Gavai in their judgments offered substantive reasons for overruling the 2004 judgment and finding sub-classification of Scheduled Castes and Scheduled Tribes to be permissible.
+On Thursday, both Chandrachud and Gavai in their judgments offered substantive reasons for overruling the 2004 judgment and finding sub-classification of Scheduled Castes and Scheduled Tribes to be permissible and how sub-classification could be undertaken by states.
 Nath, Mittal and Sharma in their judgments concurred with Chandrachud and Gavai.

 Chandrachud provided historical and empirical evidence showing the heterogeneity within the Scheduled Caste community, supporting the argument that treating the Scheduled Caste community as a monolithic block undermines the objective of reservations.